iammapping/react-use-result-in-suspense/README.md

 This hook is super simple to use, if you know how to `useCallback`, then you know how to `useResultInSuspense`.

+Inspired by [fetch-suspense](https://github.com/CharlesStover/fetch-suspense), but more general.

+> Note: using `WeakMap` under the hood, to prevent memory leak.

 ## Install

 ```